loopwerk/loopwerk.io/content/articles/2021-01-31-saga-2-api-design.md

 First we tell Saga that the files with the `articles` folder should use `ArticleMetadata`.
 Then, we run the `read` function a second time, which will then render the rest of the files, ignoring files that were already picked up by previous `read` step.
 Since we're not handing a custom metadata type to the second `read` step, it defaults to the built-in `EmptyMetadata` type, which is just an empty struct.

-Now comes the `write` step, which has a lot more lines then before:
+Now comes the `write` step, which has a lot more lines than before:

 ``` swift
 .write(